eduardolat/goeasyi18n/README.md

 func main() {
 	// 1.
 Create a new i18n instance
+	// You can skip the goeasyi18n.Config{} entirely if you are
+	// ok with the default values.
 	i18n := goeasyi18n.NewI18n(goeasyi18n.Config{
 		FallbackLanguageName: "en", // It's optional, the default value is "en" })